thomcorah/dmu-multimedia/tech1015/TECH1015_Module_Handbook.md

 You should seek opinion from others on the quality of your work and reflect on this.
 Have a handful of people use your site and complete a short questionnaire for example.
 Include the results, but then go on to discuss them.

 **Quality of Self-Evaluation**
 A good evaluation will demonstrate an ability to stand back from your work and critically evaluate it.
 What worked, what didn’t, and what could be improved.

+**Your report should be 500 words, plus appropriate screenshots.**

 [Back to the Contents](#toc)

 <div style="page-break-after: always;"></div>
-<a name='cw2' id='cw2'></a>
+<a name='cw2'></a>
 ##Coursework 2 - Coursework Specification

 <table>